Here are 30 inexpensive & free ways to keep your little ones entertained this summer

 It’s time for summer break, and that means that parents will be doing double duty of head chef, and the head of the entertainment committee (among the 347 other things on our to-do list)!
 If your kiddos love to keep busy and do all the things, yet your wallet is feeling the pinch, don’t worry!
-Here are 30 free and cheap things to do this summer that will keep your kiddos entertained all without breaking the bank!
+Here are 30 free things to do with kids this summer that will keep your kiddos entertained all without breaking the bank!

 I know that I am absolutely doing #6 and #12, as I know my little one will love it!

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info

 Sure, as parents, we want to give our children the world!
 We want them to be happy, have fun, and live to the fullest.
 Yet that doesn’t mean that we have to spend a lot of money to get these experiences!

 For myself, I want my daughter to grow up appreciating the small things and be happy with the simple life.
 I worry that too many gifts or elaborate vacations will dampen that, so I am gearing up to make this summer full of simple pleasures!